 There are three types of dental abscess.
 A gingival abscess that involves only the gum tissue, without affecting either the tooth or the periodontal ligament.
 A periapical abscess starts in the dental pulp.
 A periodontal abscess begins in the supporting bone and tissue structures of the teeth.

-This is an excellent remedy in unbearable toothache affecting a whole row of teeth occurring in paroxysms, with pains radiating to the ears.
+This is an excellent homeopathy remedy for toothache especially in unbearable toothache affecting a whole row of teeth occurring in paroxysms, with pains radiating to the ears.
 The special features are the intolerance of pain, aggravation, from warmth.
 It is worse during and after eating warm food, and especially from drinking coffee.

 Has toothache from inflammation of dental pulp.
 The pains are burning and throbbing, worse at night, worse on contact, as in chewing and in the open air.
 There is a red hot face and great nervous excitability.